📧 Outlook Fix

 Update Outlook

-Outdated versions may contain bugs that cause send/receive errors.
+Outdated versions may contain bugs affecting send/receive functionality.

 07

-Most users fix this issue using steps 1–3 (connection, restart, or clearing the outbox).
+Most users fix this issue by checking their connection or clearing the outbox.

 Increase Server Timeout